 1. Get your priorities straight

-My partner and daughter are right at the top of my priority list.
-Also up high are nutrition and sleep.
-I know that without looking after these things first, I will have no energy or motivation for things further down the list.
-Then nothing will get done.
+My partner and daughter are at the top of my priority list.
+Nutrition and sleep are also high on the list.
+I know that without looking after these things first, I will have no energy or motivation for things further down the list, and then nothing will get done.

-So planning meals, preparing healthy food, having healthy snacks at hand and taking a power nap if I need it, are all things that rate high on my priority list.
+So, planning meals, preparing healthy food, having healthy snacks at hand, and taking a power nap if I need it are all things that rate high on my priority list.
 Fortunately, nutrition and sleep are also related.
 By having an optimal nutrition intake and drinking plenty of water, you will be better equipped to deal with the lack of sleep that usually comes with being a mom.

 Embrace a messy house!